You are viewing a story from harrypotterfanfiction.com

 Vinny had come to Albus’s rescue, sweeping him away from James’s company before both Potter boys could launch into the kind of argument that Albus would regret.
 James regretted nothing.
 It was, many said, part of his charm.

 One arm latching onto Rose’s as they passed, Vinny ensured that they were safely away from James.
 The remaining liquid in Rose’s glass sloshed from side to side and Albus’s spectacles were knocked askew, but neither complained.
 If anything, Albus looked more than a little grateful as he put himself back in order.

 “How did I end up with two trolls for siblings?”

 Vinny’s ruse had been well-played, since the only person in the world James Potter gave reverence to, apart from himself of course, was his mother.
 To say that Ginny Potter wanted to speak to anyone was, in James’s point of view, like saying that one had been summoned for an audience with the queen.

 “It must be the celebrity curse.”
-Vinny was painfully matter-of-fact about these things.
+Vinny was painfully practical at the worst of times.
 “One hailed as the Potter heir, the other as the living image of a fabled grandmother.
 It was bound to lead to disappointment.”